+Are you suffering from tooth grinding or TMJ pain?
 TMJ disorders are complications associated with the temporomandibular joint where the jaw and skull come together.
-This joint, although small, can cause chronic pain and symptoms that make performing everyday tasks quite painful or difficult.
+This joint, although minor, can cause chronic pain and symptoms that make performing everyday tasks quite painful or difficult.

 Signs and Symptoms of a TMJ Disorder